hirosystems/docs/docs/stacks.js/getting-started.md

 title: Getting started
 ---

-Stacks.js starters provides a way to start a new JavaScript project using the most common frameworks.

-The [Stacks.js starters](https://docs.hiro.so/stacksjs-starters) templates help you bootstrap your frontend application.
+[Stacks.js starters](https://docs.hiro.so/stacksjs-starters) provide a quick and easy way to get started with Stacks.js.